-- Each exhibitor is limited to two (2) dogs trained solely by the exhibitor.
+- will offer you a substitute dog to practice during class and then you can bring your training skills home to your dog. - The superintendents, leaders, and trainers reserve the right to expel any dog and/or member from the class and/or the project. - All dog waste (both inside and outside the building) MUST be picked up and placed in the provided designated dog waste container - Each exhibitor is limited to two (2) dogs trained solely by the exhibitor.
 Exhibitors may not show two dogs in the same lot number. - 8.
-Dogs must be shown in the class in which it has been trained during the current project year. - Dog project members and their dogs must meet the project training attendance and volunteer requirements to be eligible to show at the fair. - 10.
+Dogs must be shown in the class in which it has been trained during the current project year. - 9.
+Dog project members and their dogs must meet the project training attendance and volunteer requirements to be eligible to show at the fair. - 10.
 Project members are required to help set-up and clean-up each training night and at the shows. - 11.
 Required Equipment: - a.
 Obedience and Rally: Dogs must be equipped with a slip or buckle collar with no attachments (no name tags, rabies tags, etc.) and a 6 foot leash. - b.
 Showmanship: Show lead - c.
 Agility: Buckle Collar (no slip collars) and 6 foot leash - 12.
 No exhibitor will be allowed to discipline his/her dog in the show ring.
-The judge reserves the right to disqualify any dog or exhibitor for inappropriate show behavior. - 13.
-The Superintendents reserves the right to eject any disruptive or unruly attendees from any event at any time. - 14.
+The judge reserves the right to disqualify any dog or exhibitor for inappropriate show behavior. - The Superintendents reserves the right to eject any disruptive or unruly attendees from any event at any time. - 14.
 Exhibitors are responsible for seeing that they are at the ringside.
 The judge is not required to wait for dogs. - 15.
 No dogs will be allowed on the fairgrounds unless they are there for exhibition; they then must be kept in the show area.
 Dogs must be crated or on leash at all times except while being judged.
 Dogs must be removed from the fairgrounds within one hour after the show unless prior approval from the fair board is obtained. - Awards will be presented after clean-up of the show area is complete.